-Politics, Robots, and Fictional Escapes: A Patron Picks Reading List
+Politics, Robots, and Fictional Escapes: Patron Picks from Open Book Hour

 At the Mid-Manhattan Library's latest Open Book Hour—which meets the second Friday of each month at 2 PM—we shared books that we're currently reading, and considered our reading resolutions for the year ahead.
 Whatever you're reading, please join our next Open Book Hour to trade book recommendations with other readers.